 A successful team consists of effective members who enjoy their jobs, trust one another and are willing to offer advice.
 An essential factor in keeping a team together is making sure each member knows they can rely on the others to help them overcome obstacles.
-Team members who like and trust one another are more likely to communicate effectively and endure major workplace ups and downs.
+Team members who like and trust one another are more likely to communicate effectively.
+They can endure major workplace ups and downs.
 Sharing successes strengthens the team while sharing failures allows members to brainstorm solutions to overcome them.

 Effective teamwork can boost morale, knowledge, performance, innovation, understanding, planning, creative thinking, and customer service quality.
-It fosters a culture of trust and successful collaboration, which inspires business growth in various ways—enough reasons why organisations must value and prioritise teamwork in the workplace.
+It fosters a culture of trust and successful collaboration.
+Teamwork inspires business growth in various ways—enough reasons why organisations must value and prioritise teamwork in the workplace.